dmmiller612/sparktorch/README.md

 [![Build Status](https://travis-ci.com/dmmiller612/sparktorch.svg?branch=master)](https://travis-ci.org/dmmiller612/sparktorch)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/dmmiller612/sparktorch)

-This is an implementation of Pytorch on Spark.
+This is an implementation of Pytorch on Apache Spark.
 The goal of this library is to provide a simple, understandable interface in using Torch on Spark.
 With SparkTorch, you can easily integrate your deep learning model with a ML Spark Pipeline.
 Underneath, SparkTorch uses a parameter server to train the Pytorch network in a distributed manner.
 Through the api, the user can specify the style of training, whether that is Hogwild or async with locking.